Waimea Falls: A Complete Guide to Hiking Waimea Valley

 If you’re looking for some delicious food, check out the best food trucks on the north shore.

-4) Hike some of the Best Trails on the North Shore
+Hike Some of the Best Trails on the North Shore

 If you have kids or are just looking for a fun place to go, the Dole Plantation is a great option.
 It’s located about 27 minutes away from Waimea Falls and has a lot of activities for the whole family.